-CODE GREEN: Responding to Parkland
+CODE GREEN: Our Hometown Hospital Responds to Parkland Crisis

 On Feb.
 15, 2018, Dr. Igor Nichiporenko, the chief trauma surgeon and trauma medical director at Broward Health North, exited the emergency room in the dark morning hour after midnight, adrenaline still raging after hours of emergency surgeries.
 He had just finished one of the most intense days ever endured in his eight years as a trauma surgeon at Broward Health North.